 B2B Content Marketing Statistics

-Do you know that 61% of all B2B transactions start online, and 51% of customers turn to social media to do initial research?
-That’s why content marketing is important for B2B organizations.
+That’s why content marketing is useful for B2B organizations.
 Indeed, in an analysis of 500 SaaS companies, the top 10% SaaS blogs averaged 104,000 organic search visits.

 Let’s look at more B2B content marketing statistics to help you make an informed decision.

-1. In the last 12 months, 86% of B2B marketers report creating brand awareness, 79% have educated their audiences, and 75% have build credibility/trust.
+1. In the last 12 months, 86% of B2B marketers report creating brand awareness, 79% have educated their audiences, and 75% have built credibility/trust.

 So how can you achieve success with content?

-2. Well successful B2B content marketers document their strategy and ensure it’s cohesive with business goals & audience needs.
-Further 44% of these top performers operate as a centralized content marketing group that works throughout the organization.
+2. Successful B2B content marketers document their strategy and ensure that it’s cohesive with their business goals & target audience.
+Further, 44% of these top performers operate as a centralized content marketing group that works across the organization.

 3. 32% of B2B marketers lack a full-time person dedicated to content marketing.
-However, the number drops to 13% when looking at the top performers.
-To see content marketing bear fruit, you need internal team members to dedicate themselves.
+However, the number drops to 13% in the case of top performers.
+To see content marketing bear fruit, you need a dedicated team to dedicate themselves.

-4. Of course, you can leverage outside help for filling the gap in your skill set.
-Content creation is the most outsourced content marketing activity with 84% of respondents likely to do so.
+4. Of course, you can outsource help for filling the gap in your skillset.
+Content creation is the most outsourced content marketing activity, with 84% of respondents likely to outsource it.

 Want better content performance in terms of links and shares?